hugorody/rga/README.md

 # rga
-Scritps used for the study of RGAs
+Scritps used for the prediction and analysis of Resistance Gene Aanalogs (RGAs)

-Command lines to run each of the used softwares:
+Command lines used to run each of the softwares from the pipeline:

 1) Phobius